sungnga/practice/graphQL/README.md

   ```

 ### Deleting Data with Mutations: deletePost and deleteComment Mutations
-- **Challenge - Goal: Set up a mutation for deleting a post**
+**Challenge - Goal: Set up a mutation for deleting a post**
 - Define a mutation.
 It should take a post id.
 It should return the deleted post
 - Define the resolver for the mutation
   - Check if the post exists, else throw error
   - Remove and return the post
   - Remove all comments belonging to that post
 - Test by running query to delete a post.
 Verify post/comments are removed

-- **Challenge - Goal: Set up a mutation for deleting a comment**
+**Challenge - Goal: Set up a mutation for deleting a comment**
 - Define a mutation.
 It should take a comment id.
 It should return the deleted comment
 - Define the resolver for the mutation
   - Check if the comment exists, else throw error
   - Remove and return the comment
   - Remove all comments belonging to that post
 - Test by running query to delete a comment.
 Verify comment was removed

 ### A Pro GraphQL Project Structure
 - In src folder, create a file called schema.graphql.
 In schema.graphql file:
   - This file contains all of the type definitions
 - In src folder, create a file called db.js.
 In db.js file:
-  - This file contains the database that's being shared across the applicatoin.
+  - This file contains the database that's being shared across the application.
 For now, it contains the static data for users, posts, and comments arrays
 - Set up context for the application
   - Context contains values that are universal and shared across the application
   - Database/db will be one of the contexts